 WATCH: Kangaroos Discover Snow

-It's been a summer of heat waves in the Northern hemisphere.
+It's been a summer of heat waves in the Northern Hemisphere.
 But in Australia, a group of kangaroos is enjoying wintry conditions.

 Not something you see every day in Australia.
 Kangaroos in the snow.#Wildoz #Kangaroos #Snow pic.twitter.com/ospCngUa98— Stephen Grenfell (@stephengrenfel1) August 11, 2019